rikiya-ohashi/ooservo/README.md

 ## Usage Notes

 ### 1. Operational Constraints & Safety
-* **Heat Generation:** Prolonged continuous rotation causes the motor to heat up.
+* **Heat Generation:** Extended periods of continuous rotation can cause the motor to heat up.
 * **Magnetic Interference:** Do not use the motor near strong magnetic fields (e.g., large magnets, high-current cables), as they may interfere with the internal magnetic encoder.
-* **Physical Care:** The internal wiring is delicate; applying excessive force or tension may result in broken or damaged wires.
+* **Physical Care:** The internal wiring is delicate — avoid applying excessive force or tension to the leads.

 ### 2. Pin Assignment
 The wiring configuration depends on whether you need feedback from the motor.